aronchick/awesome-openclaw-skills/CONTRIBUTING.md

 # Contributing to Awesome OpenClaw Skills

-A curated list of skills for OpenClaw (previously known as OpenClaw, originally Clawdbot... identity crisis included, no extra charge).
+A curated list of skills for OpenClaw.
 We organize links to skills hosted in the [official OpenClaw skills repo](https://github.com/openclaw/skills/tree/main/skills).

+> This repository is a curated list of links — nothing more.
+Every skill listed here **must already be published** in the [official OpenClaw skills repo](https://github.com/openclaw/skills/tree/main/skills).
+If your skill is not there, we cannot accept it here.
+Publish your skill to the OpenClaw skills repo first, then come back and submit a PR to add a link.

 ## Adding a Skill